P1405 2011 FORD FOCUS - Differential Pressure Feedback Sensor Upstream Hose Off or Plugged

 - Differential Pressure Feedback Electronic (DPFE) sensor circuit poor electrical connection

-Labor: 1.0The cost of diagnosing the P1405 2011 FORD FOCUS code is 1.0 hour of labor.
+Labor: 1.0The cost to diagnose the P1405 2011 FORD FOCUS code is 1.0 hour of labor.
 The auto repair labor rates vary widely across the country, and even within the same city.
 Most auto repairs shops charge between $75 and $150 per hour.

 - Engine Light ON (or Service Engine Soon Warning Light)